indimail/indimail-virtualdomains/.github/README-indimail.md

 WARNING: For security, qmail-local replaces any dots in ext with colons before checking .qmail-ext.
 For convenience, qmail-local converts any uppercase letters in ext to lowercase.

-# Controlling delivery rates
+# Controlling Delivery Rates

 <b>qmail-send</b> has the ability to control jobs scheduled for delivery.
-Every queue can have a directory named <u>ratelimit</u> where you can store rate control defintion for a domain.
+Every queue can have a directory named <b>ratelimit</b> where you can store rate control defintion for a domain.
 These rate control definition files can be crated using the <b>drate</b> command.
 All you need to provide is a mathematical expression which defines your rate. e.g. 100/3600 means 100 emails per hour.
 This rate control works at the queue level. indimail-mta uses multiple queues.
 Each queue has its own delivery handled by by its own set of qmail-todo, qmail-send, qmail-lspawn, qmail-rspawn, qmail-clean daemons.
 Enforcing rate control on such a queue has a practical problem of having to define rate control definition for each queue.
 Instead of using qmail-send to handle rate control delivery, another daemon <b>slowq-send</b> handles the job better by having a queue dedicated for this.
-This queue is a special queue named as <u>slowq</u>. <b>slowq-send</b> also doesn't have its own qmail-todo process.
-We don't require it as we are not looking at high speed deliveries for this queue. <b>slowq-send</b> is started by <b>slowq-start</b> using a supevised service in <b>/service/slowq</b>.
+This queue is a special queue named as <b>slowq</b>. <b>slowq-send</b> also doesn't have its own qmail-todo process.
+We don't require it as we are not looking at high speed deliveries for this queue. <b>slowq-send</b> is started by <b>slowq-start</b> using a supevised service in <u>/service/slowq</u>.

 To create this special slowq service for delivery rate control you can use svctool as below.
-This will also create logs to be in <b>/var/log/svc/slowq/current</b>.
+This will also create logs to be in <u>/var/log/svc/slowq/current</u>.

 ```
 $ sudo /usr/sbin/svctool --slowq --servicedir=/service \